Saving some pennies on your big day is at the top of most brides lists when it comes to planning their wedding.

 How to Make

-- Start by selecting your heart cutters (I used a variety of different sizes for mine).
-It is important that you keep separate the cutters you use to make these air dry clay hearts and those you use for baking, as they should never be mixed!
+1. Start by selecting your heart cutters (I used a variety of different sizes for mine).
+It is important that you keep the cutters separate you use to make these air dry clay hearts and those you use for baking, as they should never be mixed!

-- Remove excess clay from around the cutters.
-In hard to reach areas use something with a pointed end (such as a cocktail stick or the end of a knitting needle) to remove (adult supervision or help will be required here).
+4. Remove excess clay from around the cutters.
+In hard to reach areas use something with a pointed end (such as a cocktail stick or the end of a knitting needle) to remove.

-- Using rubber stamps firmly but gently press your chosen stamp/s into the clay and stamp out your message, be careful not to press too hard as you don’t want the stamp to go all the way through the clay!
+7. If you’d like to use rubber stamps, firmly but gently press your chosen stamp/s into the clay and stamp out your message, be careful not to press too hard as you don’t want the stamp to go all the way through the clay!

-- Leave the clay to dry, this will take around two to three days, however there are a number of factors that will affect this, and it may take less time or it may take longer, this is where patience is key!
+8. Leave the clay shape to dry out, this will take around two to three days, however there are a number of factors that will affect this, and it may take more or less time.
+Patience is key!